nsdf-fabric/nsdf-slac/ReadMe.md

 - **Visualization**: Visualize channel waveforms from multiple detectors.
 - **Channel isolation**: Select or deselect channels from one or more detectors.
 - **Event metadata**: View information about the trigger type, readout type, and timestamp of the events.
-- **Easy data access via CLI**: Effortlessly search, and download dark matter data files using the CLI.
+- **Easy data access via CLI**: Effortlessly search, and download dark matter data files using the `nsdf_dark_matter_cli`.
-- **Workflow integration**: Leverage `idx_lib` to load and manipulate dark matter data in .idx format, enabling seamless integration into analysis pipelines and machine learning workflows.
+- **Workflow integration**: Leverage `nsdf_dark_matter` library to load and manipulate dark matter data, enabling seamless integration into workflow pipelines and machine learning workflows.

 ## 📄 Requirements